xkill-9/rollup-plugin-caveman/README.md

 # rollup-plugin-caveman

-Convert Caveman templates to ES6 modules
+🍣 A Rollup plugin to convert Caveman templates to ES6 modules